 Utthita Trikonasana: Triangle Pose

-One of the most classic standing postures in many yoga lineages, Triangle pose, or Utthita Trikonasana (oo-TEE-tah trik-cone-AHS-anna), strengthens and stretches the entire body while also offering soothing benefits to the mind.
-Although a feel-good pose for many individuals, Triangle pose offers a variety of challenges.
+A classic standing posture in many yoga lineages utthita trikonasana (oo-TEE-tah trik-cone-AHS-uh-nah), strengthens and stretches the entire body.
 Approaching the pose with knowledge of intelligent modifications will help you enjoy the posture and all it has to offer.

 Philosophy + Origin